WHITNEYEGBEAHIE/Data-Analysis-WeRateDogs-Project/README.md

 and comments about dogs.
 The WeRateDogs has over 9 million followers and they are widely known.

 ### REQUIREMENTS
-# Jupyter Notebook
+ Jupyter Notebook
-# Pandas
+ Pandas
-# Numpy
+ Numpy
-# Tweepy
+ Tweepy
-# json
+ json
-# Twitter API
+ Twitter API
-# Matplotlib
+ Matplotlib

 ### RECOMMENDATIONS:
-# There should be events hosted for dogs.
+There should be events hosted for dogs.

- # Maugre the fact that they deserve being given the credit for accurate ways of rating dogs, They
-should look forward to other unique ways of human service to rating dogs.
+  Maugre the fact that they deserve being given the credit for accurate ways of rating dogs,they should look forward to other unique ways of human service to rating dogs.